EU: Heavy-Duty Vehicles: GHG Emissions

 where V is the total number of regulated HDVs, Vconv is the total number of regulated HDVs with conventional powertrains, ZLEVin is the resulting number of ZLEV vehicles within the regulated groups after accounting for super-credits, and ZEVout is the resulting number of ZEV vehicles outside of the regulated groups multiplied by 2.

 Benchmark System.
-From 2025, manufacturers are rewarded for the sale of ZLEVs only after they meet a sales benchmark of 2%.
+From 2025 to 2029, manufacturers are rewarded for the sale of ZLEVs only after they meet a sales benchmark of 2%.
 If the benchmark is not achieved, there are no negative consequences.

 LEVs are counted between 0 and 1, depending on their CO2 emissions—for instance, an LEV with CO2 emissions 75% below the sub-group’s baseline would count as 0.5 in the ZLEV sales share calculation.
 The benchmark ZLEV factor is defined as: